Taste the Feeling: Composition

 Avicii said in a statement; "It means a lot to be involved in this project.
 When Coca-Cola approached me about making their anthem for the UEFA Euro 2016 campaign I could tell that it was going to be a really fun and a creative way to make a track that would connect with one of the biggest football events in the world".
 Sewell said; "Working with Avicii was great.
 He's a genuine lad and incredibly talented.
 I've always been a fan of his production.
 Being able to spend time with him at his studio in Sweden was great, because it gave us an opportunity to really vibe and get to know each other.
 We had a chance to dig in and make the song a great balance of both of our musical signatures, and feel like we created something that we are both proud of and can stand alone as a great piece of music, hopefully even a hit!"

+Development

+At some point of the song's production, a demo version was recorded by British singer Jess Glynne, before being given to Conrad Sewell.

+The demo was leaked in December 2024, taken from Ubisoft's servers of a rehearsal of the routine that was released inside the Just Dance Unlimited service.